-There are multiple sampling designs that can address omitted variable bias.
-Which sampling design a researcher should use, and how to implement it, will depend on the way the omitted variable affects the causal variable and outcome of interest.
-These choices arise because each design makes assumptions about the spatial and temporal scale at which an omitted variable affects the system.
-We assume here that the researcher cannot, has not been able to, or does not know to measure an omitted variable.
-If they had, the inclusion of a covariate would eliminate the potential for omitted variable bias.
+There are multiple sampling designs for data collection that can enable using a variety of statistical designs to address omitted variable bias stemming from confounding variables that vary with our causal variable and response of interest in space and time.

-The key element of these designs is the nesting of measurements within a cluster such that the causal variable of interest varies across the smallest level of replication while the omitted variable varies at the cluster level.
+A key feature is the nesting of measurements within a cluster such that the causal variable of interest varies across the smallest level of replication while the omitted variable varies at the cluster level.
 Clustered data is often also referred to as a hierarchical or nested sampling.
 We use these terms interchangeably.
-The use of a cluster, e.g., site, year, block, subject, individual, with multiple measurements taken per individual cluster (Fig. 4), can allow us to flexibly account for confounding variables, whether or not we know what they are.
-To explain how, let us consider these concepts with an eye towards our snail example, assuming that temperature and recruitment are inversely correlated, in the following study designs.
+The use of a cluster, e.g., site, year, block, subject, individual, with multiple measurements taken per individual cluster (Fig. 4), can allow us to flexibly account for confounding variables, whether or not we know what they are, with statistical designs described next.

+We outline these common sampling designs, and potential confounding variables across space and time, using our snail abundance and temperature example.

+, assuming that temperature and recruitment are inversely correlated, in the following study designs.

-First, we consider a sampling design where plots are sampled within sites across an environmental gradient in a single year (Fig. 4A).
-This is a cross-sectional design, i.e., with multiple places/clusters sampled in a single year.
-When sites span large environmental gradients, there are many reasons that sites could differ (e.g., temperature, productivity, oceanographic conditions).
+First, we consider a sampling design where plots are sampled within sites across an environmental gradient in a single year (Fig. 4A), or a cross-sectional design, i.e., with multiple places sampled within a single year or only one point in time.
+When sites span large environmental gradients, site differ for many reasons (e.g., temperature, productivity, oceanographic conditions).
 If oceanography differs between sites, given that it affects both temperature and recruitment in our example (Fig. 3), we have a potential for confounded results if we only have one sample per site.
 We can still get a causal estimate of temperature, however, if, within a site, plots vary in their temperature relative to the site average due to factors that do not covary with recruitment.
 We can use this within-site variation in temperature to isolate temperature’s effects on recruitment from confounding effects of other variables that affect temperature and recruitment between sites.

 This design will not produce causally valid coefficient estimates, however, if there is little to no site-level variation in the causal predictor of interest.
 If, however, there is temporal variation in temperature within sites, independent of fixed between-site differences in recruitment, we can use repeated sampling of sites to produce causally valid inference.
 Here we would use a longitudinal design, sometimes referred to as a panel design, where sites are sampled repeatedly through time, allowing us to capitalize on temporal variation decoupled from recruitment to remove the signal of our omitted variables (Fig. 4B).